 While credit union compliance may have been under the radar just a decade ago, a recession, global pandemic, and going digital have all contributed to a multitude of new regulations and an emphasis on compliance.
+So let us look at what a CU needs to stay compliant because you need to keep your credit union compliant.

-Utilizing a proactive mind-set can prevent costly compliance litigation and fines.
+Utilizing a proactive mindset can prevent costly compliance litigation and fines.
 We have assembled a checklist to help you assess your CU’s compliance strengths and risks.

 It’s important to stay diligent.
 Implementing a plan to stay compliant is necessary to fulfill CU strategies for growth and longevity.